ClusterHQ/flocker/docs/using/administering/debugging.rst

 When reporting issues with Flocker please include:

-* Operating System and version,
+* operating system and version,
-* kernel version,
+* Linux kernel version,
-* Docker info and version,
+* Docker version and configuration,
-* all Flocker log files.
+* Flocker log files and
+* recent Syslog content.

-The following script can be used to gather this information on Ubuntu and CentOS.
+The following script can be used to gather this information on Ubuntu-14.04, Ubuntu-15.04 and CentOS.

 * :download:`flocker-log-export.py`

-Save the script to a file and then run it as root
+Save the script to a file and then run it as root.

 .. prompt:: bash #

    python flocker-log-export.py

+Alternatively, the information can be gathered manually using the following commands:

+* Operating system and version:

+  .. prompt:: bash #

+     cat /etc/os-release

+* Linux kernel version

+  .. prompt:: bash #

+     uname -a

+* Docker version and configuration

+  .. prompt:: bash #

+     docker version
+     docker info

+* Flocker log files (see :ref:`Flocker logging <flocker-logging>` above)

 .. _`systemd's journal`: http://www.freedesktop.org/software/systemd/man/journalctl.html
 .. _`eliot`: https://github.com/ClusterHQ/eliot